Barry Bozeman: Early life and education

 Bozeman was born in Birmingham, Alabama on January 18, 1947 to Glenn Bozeman and Audrey J. Bozeman (née Martin).
 His mother was a full-time homemaker and this father a construction worker.
 His early life was characterized by much family relocation, resulting in his attending 21 different schools before the 7th grade.
 In 1960, the family settled down in West Palm Beach, Florida and Bozeman graduated from Palm Beach High School in 1964.
 He attended Palm Beach High Junior College, in Lake Worth, Florida, (now Palm Beach State College), graduating in 1966.
 Bozeman played on the varsity baseball team at Palm Beach Junior College where he had the distinction of scoring the first run in the new team’s history.

+In 1970, Bozeman entered the doctoral program in political science at Ohio State University, focusing on public policy studies.
+He graduated in 1973.

 Career

-In 1970, Bozeman entered the doctoral program in political science at Ohio State University, focusing on public policy studies.
-He graduated in 1973 and, that same year, began as an Assistant Professor of Political Science at Georgia Institute of Technology.
+In 1973, Bozeman began as an Assistant Professor of Political Science at Georgia Institute of Technology.
 During that period, he began specializing in Science and Technology Policy and in 1974, as part of the Intergovernmental Personnel Act, took a position as an analyst in the National Science Foundation’s Division of Information Science and Technology.
 After returning briefly to Georgia Tech, Bozeman took a job at the University of Missouri-Columbia, where he was appointed in the Department of Political Science, as well as the new Department of Public Administration.

 In 1977, Bozeman began a long stay (1977-1993) at Syracuse University’s Maxwell School of Citizenship and Public Affairs.
 While at Syracuse, Bozeman was the Director of the Doctoral Program (1979-1986) and was the founding director of the Center for Technology and Information Policy.
+He was graduate advisor for Michael M. Crow.

 He moved in 1993 to be the first full-time director of the new School of Public Policy at Georgia Tech and was later appointed as Regent’s Professor, the first social scientist to become a Regent’s Professor at Georgia Tech.

 In 2006, Bozeman moved to University of Georgia where he became the first holder of the Department of Public Administration and Policy’s Ander Crenshaw Chair in Public Policy.

 In 2013, Bozeman moved to Arizona State University where he is Arizona Centennial Professor of Technology Policy and Public Management and Director of the Center for Organization Research and Design.